ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 **Note:** You must provide two Microsoft Windows Server 2012 R2 licenses if you configure your instance to use the two Microsoft Windows virtual machines.
 Use the Microsoft Windows Server 2012 R2 Standard edition license and/or the Microsoft Windows Server 2012 R2 Datacenter edition license.
 You have 30 days to activate the virtual machines.

-For more information, see the *System settings* section in [Ordering vCenter Server instances](../vcenter/vc_orderinginstance.html)​.
+For more information, see the *System settings* section in [Ordering vCenter Server instances](../vcenter/vc_orderinginstance.html#system-settings)​.

 ### Increased number of clusters per instance

 You can now add up to 10 clusters to VMware vCenter Server instances that are deployed in or upgraded to V2.2. and later releases.
-For additional information, see [Adding and viewing clusters for vCenter Server instances](../vcenter/vc_addingviewingclusters.html)​.
+For more information, see [Adding and viewing clusters for vCenter Server instances](../vcenter/vc_addingviewingclusters.html)​.

 ## Updates for VMware vSphere clusters

 ### Component license bundles available to Business Partner customers

 Business Partner users can now select from four component license bundles when ordering a new vSphere cluster.
-You have the choice between a basic, advanced, advanced with networking, or enterprise bundle.
+Choose from Standard with Management, Advanced, Advanced with Networking, or Advanced with Networking and Management.
 You can also include additional VMware components to your order.
 However, the option to Bring Your Own License is not available.

-For additional information, see the *VMware Components* section in [Ordering new vSphere clusters](../vsphere/vs_orderinginstances.html).
+For more information, see the *VMware Components* section in [Ordering new vSphere clusters](../vsphere/vs_orderinginstances.html#vmware-components).

 ## Updates for NetApp ONTAP Select instances